-Tag Archive: color pencil
+Tag Archives: color pencil

 Daily Squiggle

 This squiggle is done entirely with colored pencils.
 I wanted to experiment with the grey color and wrinkling hide of an elephant.
-I used blue, orange, yellow and purple for an interesting effect.… Read More
+I used blue, orange, yellow and purple for an interesting effect.
+Not quite the grey I was looking for but interesting.

 Daily Squiggle

 I like the juxtaposition of the blue of the shirt and the yellow orange of the hair in this squiggle.
 I was working on the folds and creases of clothing.
-And there is… Read More
+And there is some attempt at background.

 Daily Squiggle

 Here is another lady with a hat, but more in my style.
-I’m still working on light and shadow and I can see now that there is some confusion going on in the… Read More
+I’m still working on light and shadow and I can see now that there is some confusion going on in the arms.

 Daily Squiggle

 This is my version of a Charles C. Carter painting called Roxanne in Mauve that we discussed in our critique group with Teri Partridge a couple of weeks ago.
-The hat is such an intriguing… Read More

 Daily Squiggle

 Lynne: This is page from a notebook I kept while we were camping in the Indiana Dunes State Park.
-It’s not really a squiggle, but I find that I can draw better if I… Read More
+It’s not really a squiggle, but I find that I can draw better if I just get some approximate marks on the paper.
+It started out as a Kristin-sized squiggle then I smoothed the lines into a more realistic look.

 Daily Squiggle